Pedaling Lake Garda and the Veneto

 Highlights: Test ride and welcome dinner

 Meet the group and tour leader at the Verona train station in the mid-afternoon, from where we will transfer to our lodging for the next two nights.
-Our quaint inn, located in the lovely town of Volta Mantovana near Mantua, is a great location for our next two nights.
+Our quaint inn is located in the lovely town of Valeggio Sul Mincio near Mantua.
 We’ll fit bicycles and enjoy a test ride on the nearby cycle path to Borghetto sul Mincio, a picturesque village located on the river connecting Lake Garda with the lakes around Mantova to the south.
 Return to our inn for our welcome dinner together.

 Daily distance: approx. 23 km (14 mi)